 Matthew KraemerMusic Director and Principal Conductor

-Recognized for his “musical sensitivity” and “energized sense of interpretation”, Matthew Kraemer is making his mark among young American conductors for his inspired performances and versatility.
-The Buffalo News notes, “He presents a tall, dignified and stately podium presence with a quite clear beat, a good sense of shaping melodic lines, and an all-business attitude that focuses on the music without any histrionics.”
-Kraemer was appointed Music Director and Principal Conductor of the Indianapolis Chamber Orchestra in 2015 and recently extended his commitment through 2023.
-He also serves as Music Director of the Butler County (PA) Symphony and the Marion (IN) Philharmonic.
+Recognized for his “musical sensitivity” and “energized sense of interpretation”, Matthew Kraemer is quickly making his mark among young American conductors for his inspired performances and versatility.
+The Buffalo News notes, “He presents a tall, dignified and stately podium presence with a quite clear beat, a good sense of shaping melodic lines, and an all business attitude that focused on the music without any histrionics.”
+Kraemer was recently announced as the next Music Director of the Louisiana Philharmonic beginning July, 2023.
+Formed in 1991, the LPO is the oldest full-time musician-governed orchestra in the United States.
+Appointed Music Director and Principal Conductor of the Indianapolis Chamber Orchestra in 2015, he has additionally extended his commitment with the ICO through 2027.
+He will conclude his tenures with the Butler County Symphony (PA) and Orchestra Indiana this spring.
 His active guest conducting schedule includes appearances with many of the nation’s finest orchestras, including the Atlanta, Baltimore, Cincinnati, Columbus, Houston, Indianapolis, Jacksonville, Nashville, North Carolina, Saint Louis, Spokane, Syracuse, and Toledo symphony orchestras, as well as Canada’s Mississauga Symphony, Niagara Symphony, and Hamilton Philharmonic and in Europe with the Vidin Philharmonic and the Orquesta de Cadaqués.
-Upcoming highlights include performances with Amy Porter, Orion Weiss, and the PRISM Quartet, in addition to engagements with the Arkansas, Toledo, and Virginia Symphonies, Louisiana Philharmonic, and Rochester Philharmonic.
+Upcoming highlights include performances with Kenny Broberg, Samantha Ege, Zachary DePue, Nicholas Canellakis, Demarre McGill, Denzal Sinclaire, and Dee Daniels.
+Future guest conducting includes reengagements with the Arkansas Symphony, Richmond (IN) Symphony, Toledo Symphony, Erie Philharmonic, Louisiana Philharmonic, and Rochester Philharmonic.

-Kraemer served as associate conductor of the Buffalo Philharmonic from 2009 to 2014, where he regularly led the orchestra on each of its concert series.
-A passionate advocate for new music, he has performed the works of many living composers during his career.
-Kraemer served as Music Director of the Erie Chamber Orchestra (2012-2017) and associate conductor of the Virginia Symphony Orchestra.
+Kraemer served as associate conductor of the Buffalo Philharmonic from 2009 to 2014, where he regularly led the orchestra in each of its concert series.
+A passionate advocate for new music, he has performed the works of many living composers during his career and has led the American Composers Orchestra’s EarShot readings with several orchestras.
+The ICO was awarded a Virginia B. Toulmin commission for emerging women composers under his leadership.
+Kraemer has also served as Music Director of the Erie Chamber Orchestra and associate conductor of the Virginia Symphony Orchestra.